 Alphabetize Comma-Separated Strings With The SPLIT Function in Google Sheets

 Suppose you have a list of words in a single cell that you want to sort alphabetically:

 It splits the string of words, applies the TRANSPOSE function to convert into a column so it can be sorted using the SORT function, and then recombines it with the JOIN function.

 The SPLIT is useful in more advanced formulas as a way to divide an array into separate elements, do some work on those elements (e.g. sort them) before recombining them with another function, like the JOIN function.

 For example, this array formula will add surnames to a list of first names in a cell:

 which looks like this in your Google Sheet:

-Using the onion framework to analyze this formula, starting from the innermost function and working out, it splits the text string, joins on the surname “Smith”, trims the excess trailing space and finally outputs an array by using the Array Formula.
+Using the onion framework to analyze this formula, starting from the innermost function and working out, it splits the text string, joins on the surname “Smith”, trims the excess trailing space with the TRIM function, and finally outputs an array by using the Array Formula.

 The SPLIT function in Google Sheets is used in a number of the complex IMPORT formulas for retrieving social media statistics into your Google Sheet.

 All in all, SPLIT is a useful function!